onyiny-ang/4F90-kubernetes/docs/circumstances.md

 For more information on using a Compute Canada RAS, see the [Resources](resources.md) documentation.

-There are situations where launching a Kubernetes deployment on bare metal may make sense (for example: in order to keep sensitive data on premise, exploring Kubernetes or creating a proof of concept that specifically involves running Kubernetes on bare metal or if you are financially unable to use the public cloud (at present GKE offers $400 CAD credit for a 1 year period which should be sufficient for a relatively short, resource non-intensive research project), but it is very likely much more time consuming than it is worth to get Kubernetes up and running as
+There are situations where launching a Kubernetes deployment on bare metal or on private cloud insstances with Openstack may make sense, (for example: in order to keep sensitive data on premise, investigating/exploring Kubernetes or creating a proof of concept that specifically involves running Kubernetes on bare metal/openstack or if you are financially unable to use the public cloud (at present GKE offers $400 CAD credit for a 1 year period which should be sufficient for a relatively short, resource non-intensive research project), but it is very likely much more time consuming than it is worth to get Kubernetes up and running as